 In both stories, the people of the town adopt the rooster and hen and make a place for them in the church.
 Today an ornate Late Gothic henhouse in the Cathedral houses a rooster and hen said to be descended from the chickens of the story.5

 St. Dominic de la Calzada's attributes include, naturally, a hen and a rooster.
 He also wears a monastic habit with a cowl.
 Dominic never was accepted into a monastery, but his vita refers to a group of companions that shared his hermitage and saw to his burial.
 The Roman Martyrology lists him as a "confessor" (a lay believer) rather than a monk.6

 The vita says Dominic would pray in his oratory until he became too weak to stand, and he kept walking sticks there to hold himself up.
 This seems to be the reason for the prayer beads and walking stick in his portraits.
 (In most of them, the top of the stick ends not in a circle as at left but in a J shape.)

 Feast day: May 12

-Domingo de la Calzada" - Burgos Cathedral.
+At left, "Santo Domingo de la Calzada" - Burgos Cathedral.